ArduPilot/ardupilot_wiki/copter/source/docs/esc-calibration.rst

 -  Some ESCs like the DJI Opto ESCs do not require and do not support calibration, so skip this page completely
 -  Some brands of ESC do not allow calibration and will not arm unless you adjust your radio's throttle end-points so that the minimum throttle is around 1000 PWM and maximum is around 2000.
 Note that if you change the end-points on your TX you must re-do the :ref:`Radio Calibration <common-radio-control-calibration>`.
 Alternatively with Copter-3.4 (and higher) you may manually set the :ref:`MOT_PWM_MIN <MOT_PWM_MIN>` to 1000 and :ref:`MOT_PWM_MAX <MOT_PWM_MAX>` to 2000.
 -  If using OneShot ESCs set the :ref:`MOT_PWM_TYPE <MOT_PWM_TYPE>` to 1 (for regular OneShot) or 2 (for OneShot125).
 Note only supported in Copter-3.4 (and higher).
--  Begin this procedure only after you have completed the :ref:`radio control calibration <common-radio-control-calibration>` and :ref:`Connect ESCs and motors <connect-escs-and-motors>` part of the :ref:`Assembly Instructions <assembly-instructions>`.
+-  Begin this procedure only after you have completed the :ref:`radio control calibration <common-radio-control-calibration>` and :ref:`Connect ESCs and motors <connect-escs-and-motors>` part of the :ref:`Autopilot System Assembly Instructions <autopilot-assembly-instructions>`.
 Next follow these steps:

 .. warning::